Naqqash/Machine_Learning/README.md

 # Machine_Learning

 I have been talking various Machine Learning courses online.
-This repo is mostly the assignments and solutions of some of the couses.
+This repo is mostly the assignments and their solutions of some of the cousres.